echeran/smile-of-murugan/webbook/chapter04.md

 poems in Puṟam anthology).
 The title can be translated as "The good counsel (given to the king at the city) of Maturai” (according to an old commentator).
-The poem indeed contains some didactic matter, as do other stanzas composed by Māṁkuți Marutaṉār or Māṅkuṭi Kiḻār.
+The poem indeed contains some didactic matter, as do other stanzas composed by Māṁkuṭi Marutaṉār or Māṅkuṭi Kiḻār.
 There is a graphic description of city life: the description begins with the morning market-place and makes a full circle of twenty-four hours (including some description of Buddhist